Loading...

 Man in Sweater Writes Longhand

-What steps has GMAC taken to evolve its test security practices?
+As more and more candidates take their GMAT exam online, what steps has GMAC taken to evolve its test security practices?

-Our practices fall under four categories:
+At GMAC our security practices for fall under four categories:

 • Prevention